-This supersedes the plugins:cicsa:write iors to ns context configuration item.
+This supersedes the plugins:cicsa:write_iors_to_ns_context configuration item.
 It specifies the Naming Service context that should be used if you want the adapter to export object references to a Naming Service context.
 If this configuration item is not included in the adapter's configuration, no object references are exported to a Naming Service context.
-See "Exporting Object References at Runtime" on page 298 for more details.
+See "Exporting Object References at Runtime" on page 280 for more details.

-object publisher: naming service:context:context specified by auto create object publisher: naming service: update mode plugins:cicsa:object publisher: naming service: context should be created if it does not exist.
+object_publisher: This specifies wheth naming_service:context:context specified by naming_service:context:context spec plugins:cicsa:object_publisher: naming_service:context should be created if it does not exist.
 Valid options are true and false.
 The default value is true.